boscoh/pdbremix/readme.md

 	matrix_elem(matrix, i, j, val=None)

-Most of the time, you would build a transform from these basic transform generating functions:
+Most of the time, you would build a transform from these basic generating functions:

 	v3.identity()
 	v3.rotation(axis, theta)